sd2379/docs-oxd-prod/3.1.0/sources/index.md

 ## Technical Architecture

-### oxd-local
+### oxd-server
-By default, oxd-local is restricted to `localhost`, which means its APIs can only be reached by services running locally on the server. oxd-local must be installed on each server that hosts a target application.
+By default, oxd-server is restricted to `localhost`, which means its APIs can only be reached by services running locally on the server. oxd-server must be installed on each server that hosts a target application.

 ![oxd-technical-architecture](https://cloud.githubusercontent.com/assets/5271048/22804205/919112e8-eedd-11e6-85a7-60eab8f51585.png)

-### oxd-web
+### oxd-https-extension
-oxd-web is an optional extension that enables apps to call oxd over the web using https.
-With the oxd-web extension installed, you can have many applications use one oxd server.
+oxd-https-extension is an optional extension that enables apps to call oxd-server over the web using https.
+With the oxd-https-extension installed, you can have many applications use one oxd server.

 <insert diagram>.

 ## Installation

-Follow [these instructions](./install/index.md) to install and start oxd.
+Follow [these instructions](./install/index.md) to install and start oxd server and oxd-https-extension.

 ## Configuration

-Follow [these instructions](./conf/index.md) to configure oxd.
+Follow [these instructions](./conf/index.md) to configure oxd server.

 !!!
 Note
     You will need a valid license to properly configure the oxd server.
 If you have not yet registered for a license, visit the [oxd website](https://oxd.gluu.org).

 ## Protocol
-The oxd server supports the OpenID Connect and UMA profiles of OAuth 2.0.
+The oxd server supports the OpenID Connect and UMA 2 profiles of OAuth 2.0.
 OpenID Connect can be used to send a user for authentication and gather identity information about the user.
 UMA can be used to manage what digital resources the user should have access to.

 Learn more in the [protocol section](./protocol/index.md)